PNNL-Comp-Mass-Spec/MyEMSL-Reader/MyEMSLDownloader/Readme.txt

 Use /Files to filter for specific files, for example /Files:*.txt Files will be downloaded to the folder with the .exe; override using /O Use /D to create a folder with the dataset name, then store the files within that folder

+Use /DataPkg to retrieve files from a specific data package

 Alternatively, use /Test to perform automatic tests using predefined dataset names